 Building a Strong Bond With the Local Community

-Tateshina Power plant 2 (output power: 141kilowatts), one of Mibugawa Power Company’s eight power plants in Nagano, has provided electricity to the local community since 2014.
+Tateshina Power plant 2 (output power: 141 kW), one of Mibugawa Power Company’s eight power plants in Nagano, has provided electricity to the local community since 2014.
 Its annual production is in proportion with the aggregate annual consumption of the local 250 households, many of whom are rice growers.
-The power plant takes water from their irrigation canal that stretches 10 kilometers across the area.
-The water flows into the generator unit through the penstock; the “head of water,” the vertical distance between the intake and the turbine, is 33.6 meters.
+The power plant takes water from their irrigation canal that stretches 10 km across the area.
+The water flows into the generator unit through the penstock; the “head of water,” the vertical distance between the intake and the turbine, is 33.6 m.

 It goes without saying that the company needs the support of local farmers when it comes to developing a new power plant within their agricultural water-supply system.
 Until all farmers in the area are convinced that the impact on the environment will be minimal, the development team will continue to explain that a small hydropower plant only requires a compact facility.

 Reinforcing relationships with the local communities is extremely important.
 Once trust is built, they become eager to support the company on various fronts.
 For example, farmers provide valuable input on the water conditions or potential sites for new development.
 Likewise, the company supports the local communities; it sponsors their festivals and traditional performing-arts events.

 “Small hydropower plants can continue to operate for more than 100 years, so our relationships with people in the local communities will last for generations to come –their grandchildren, great-grandchildren and beyond,” says Wataru Ikushima, president of Mibugawa Power Company and general manager of Marubeni’s Japanese power business department.
 Whenever he has a chance to meet people in the local community, Ikushima emphasizes the company’s long-term commitments and the value of long-lasting relationships.